Miscarriage – normal and natural but also extremely sad

 All pregnant women are terrified of miscarriage, but might still think, "It won't happen to me."
 Sadly, as many as one in five pregnancies end in early miscarriage, it's just nature's course.
 However, one in five women has bleeding early in their pregnancy without experiencing a miscarriage.
 Up to 20-40% of all pregnant women experience one or more instances of bleeding in the first trimester without this being a sign of miscarriage.

 Miscarriage is called 'early miscarriage' if it happens before week 13 (12+0).
 After week 13 (12+0) the risks reduce significantly.
 Miscarriage often begins with bleeding which can be minor or heavy.
 Pain is a common symptom.
 If the bleeding is light, it might be enough to just keep an eye on it.
-If you're bleeding heavily, however, or are in pain, you should contact your care provider.
+If you're bleeding heavily, however, or are in pain, you should contact your midwife or doctor.

 Missed abortion (MA)